opensim-org/opensim-core/README.md

 Simple example
 --------------
-Let's simulate a simple leg whose knee is actuated by a muscle:
+Let's simulate a simple arm whose elbow is actuated by a muscle:
 ```cpp
 #include <OpenSim/OpenSim.h>
 using namespace SimTK;